kubeslice/worker-operator/.github/pull_request_template.md

 <!--
-Type of change: Title of the PR should clearly mention which type of PR is this, you can select any of the below mentioned types:
+Type of change: Title of the PR should clearly mention which type of PR is this, you can select any of the below-mentioned types:

 - docs() - The PR contains Documentation ONLY changes.
 - feat() - The PR contains new feature/enhancements.